Removal Company Health and Safety Templates, Documents and Guidance.

 What fire safety requirements apply to removal companies?

-Removal companies must comply with fire safety law at their premises, such as offices or storage facilities.
+Removal companies must comply with fire safety law at their premises by conducting fire risk assessments for areas such as offices and storage facilities.

 While fire risks are limited during removals jobs themselves, your company premises must meet fire safety regulations.
 This includes carrying out a fire risk assessment, providing fire extinguishers, maintaining clear escape routes, and ensuring staff receive fire safety training.
-Our Fire Risk Assessment & Essential Fire Safety Template Bundle provides everything you need to keep your base of operations safe and compliant.
+Our Fire Risk Assessment and Essential Fire Safety Template Bundle provide a suite of tools to keep your base of operations safe and compliant.

 Do removal companies need COSHH risk assessments?